fuffr/fuffr-ios/Tutorial.md

     -(void) onSwipeLeft: (FFRSwipeGestureRecognizer*)gesture
     {
         NSLog(@"onSwipeLeft");
     }

+### Removing gesture recognizers

+To remove a specific gesture recognizer, use removeGestureRecognizer:

+    [manager removeGestureRecognizer: swipeLeft];

+To remove all gesture recognizers, use removeAllGestureRecognizers:

+    [manager removeAllGestureRecognizers];

+## Provide feedback

-## Let us know what you think!
+Let us know what you think!
 We would love to hear about the Fuffr apps you create.
-Let us know about your work, what you think Fuffr, the API, and please report any bugs you might encounter.
+Let us know about your work, what you think Fuffr, the API, and please report any bugs you encounter.

 Contact: hello@fuffr.com